pulumi/workshops/aws-getting-started-cicd/README.md

 # Getting started with CI/CD for AWS using Pulumi and GitHub Actions

+Last revision: February 2024.

 ## 🌐 Overview

-In this workshop, you will learn the fundamentals of an infrastructure ci/cd pipeline through guided exercises.
-You will be introduced to Pulumi, an infrastructure-as-code platform designed to provision modern cloud infrastructure using familiar programming languages.
+In this workshop, you will learn the fundamentals of an infrastructure CI/CD pipeline through guided exercises.
+You will be introduced to Pulumi, an infrastructure-as-code platform that provides modern cloud infrastructure using familiar programming languages.

 This workshop introduces new users to DevOps best practices.
 You will become familiar with the core concepts needed to deploy cloud resources _continuously_.
 Walk through configuring Pulumi GitHub Actions to deploy AWS resources programmatically and accelerate your cloud projects with the skeleton code provided.